Black chalk, with stumping, and traces of red chalk, heightened with traces of white chalk, over stylus incising, on cream laid paper

 274 × 283 mm

-Restricted gift of Anne Searle (Meers) Bent, The Regenstein Foundation, and Dr. William D. Shorey
+Purchased with funds provided by Anne Searle (Meers) Bent, The Regenstein Foundation, and Dr. William D. Shorey

 Laura M. Giles, “Christ before Pilate: A Major Composition Study by Pontormo,” The Art Institute of Chicago Museum Studies 17:1 (1991), pp. 34-35.